metricq/metricq-python/README.md

 $ ./examples/metricq_sink.py --server 'amqp://localhost/' --metrics 'test.py.dummy'
 ```

-and you should see new values for the metric `test.py.dummy` appear ever 2 seconds.
+and you should see new values for the metric `test.py.dummy` appear every 2 seconds.

 ## Tools and utility scripts